This post may contain affiliate links. Please read our disclosure policy.

 There's something uniquely delightful about a Summer Afternoon Tea.
 As the days grow longer and the sun shines brighter, teatime moves outdoors-to garden tables, breezy porches, and shaded backyards.
 It's a time for gathering with friends, savoring fragrant teas, and enjoying fresh, seasonal treats.

-Whether you’re planning an elegant garden tea or a casual summertime gathering, this guide is filled with beautiful ideas and 50+ teatime recipes to inspire your own celebration of the season.
+Whether you're planning an elegant garden tea or a casual summertime gathering, this guide is filled with beautiful ideas and seasonal teatime recipes to inspire your own celebration.
 From floral arrangements and tea table inspiration to sweet and savory bites, we've gathered everything you need to host a truly memorable Summer Afternoon Tea.

 Summer is best shared slowly, with tea, flowers, and friends.
 Here's a little reminder to pin or print for your own tea table.